Ken Avery begins his 12th year as Gardener.

 We have a book for gifts and memorials, patterned after those beautiful ones at the Woman's Club of Minneapolis.
 (Donors of gifts listed separately from the memorials).
 Mr. Otto H. Japs is entering all in his lovely script so that each entry will stand alone, with space between, to be easily read.
 This Leather-bound volume will be kept out on the large reading table for all to see.
 This is such a beautiful way to remember a loved one or just to be remembered, yourself, by future generations for having had a part in this wonderful project.”

-Mrs Faragher’s letter highlights two important points about the Shelter.
-First, she it instituting the concept of a volunteer staff to greet guests when the Shelter is open.
-This program, managed by the Friends, has continued to the present day.
-Second, she mentions the fireplace stone.
+NOTES: Mrs Faragher’s letter highlights several important points about the Shelter.
+First, Mr. Neils made a major gift late in 1969 which allowed construction to be completed; second, she is instituting the concept of a volunteer staff to greet guests when the Shelter is open.
+This program, managed by the Friends, has continued to the present day; third, she mentions the fireplace stone.
 The initial plans for the shelter called for a Franklin Stove as a fireplace was thought to be too expensive for the Friends' budget.
-That is when Friends members Mr. & Mrs. Alexander Dean stepped in and provided the funds to construct a fireplace, the exterior of which is cut stone from Wisconsin.
-The gift was a memorial in memory of their daughter Kathleen Dean Hilman from both the Deans and from Kathleen's Girl Scout friends.
+That is the time Friends members Mr. & Mrs. Alexander Dean stepped in and provided the funds to construct a fireplace, the exterior of which is cut stone from Wisconsin.
+The fireplace and the large copper fireplace hood was a memorial in memory of their daughter Kathleen Dean Hillman, who died at age 25 in July 1968.
+That money came from both the Deans and from Kathleen's Girl Scout friends.
 A plaque is on the wall to the right of the mantle.

 Martha Crone wrote in the Spring issue of The Fringed Gentian™ Vol. 18 No. 2 April 1970: